MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 ```
 #### Creating materialized views

-As soon as you define a Postgres source, Materialize will:
+As soon as you define a PostgreSQL source, Materialize will:

-1. Create a replication slot in the upstream Postgres database (see [Postgres replication slots](#postgres-replication-slots)).
+1. Create a replication slot in the upstream PostgreSQL database (see [PostgreSQL replication slots](#postgresql-replication-slots)).
 The name of the replication slots created by Materialize is prefixed with `materialize_` for easy identification.

 1. Perform an initial, snapshot-based sync of the tables in the publication before it starts ingesting change events.

-1. Incrementally update any materialized or indexed views that depend on the source as change events stream in, as a result of `INSERT`, `UPDATE` and `DELETE` operations in the original Postgres database.
+1. Incrementally update any materialized or indexed views that depend on the source as change events stream in, as a result of `INSERT`, `UPDATE` and `DELETE` operations in the original PostgreSQL database.

-##### Postgres replication slots
+##### PostgreSQL replication slots

 Each source ingests the raw replication stream data for all tables in the specified publication using **a single** replication slot.
 This allows you to minimize the performance impact on the upstream database, as well as reuse the same source across multiple materializations.

 {{< warning >}}
-Make sure to delete any replication slots if you stop using Materialize, or if either the Materialize or Postgres instances crash.
+Make sure to delete any replication slots if you stop using Materialize, or if either the Materialize or PostgreSQL instances crash.
 {{< /warning >}}

 If you delete all objects that depend on a source without also dropping the source, the upstream replication slot will linger and continue to accumulate data so that the source can resume in the future.
 To avoid unbounded disk space usage, make sure to use [`DROP SOURCE`](/sql/drop-source/) or manually delete the replication slot.